-Stakeholder Understanding and Support - While the District has sought out customer input and engagement through various news articles recently, the media coverage for the District has increased recently and is generally neutral or favorable regarding the District.
+Stakeholder Understanding and Support - While the District has summoned out customer input and engagement through various news articles, the media coverage for the District has increased recently and is generally neutral or favorable regarding the District.
 The District has long sought out customer input and engaged through customer survey (post service delivery) and through annual newsletter articles in the Almanac.
-The District has also been increasing its outreach by sponsoring booths at the Chamber of Commerce Block Party, Movie Night, and Facebook picnics and game nights and CWEA job fairs, and getting very positive feedback.
+Before the pandemic the District had been increasing its outreach by sponsoring booths at the Chamber of Commerce Block Party, Movie Night, and Facebook picnics and game nights, and CWEA job fairs.
+In 2021, because of COVID-19 public events were cancelled, so the District focused more efforts on YouTube, Facebook, and Almanac online ads with positive results.
+In 2021 the District received the CWEA Collection System of the Year Award for outstanding service.